dumblob/ULKL/README.md

 * Soft hyphen (SHY) can't be used, because in Unicode it's invisible.
 * The widespread Chicago Manual of Style dictates use of *en dash* instead of *hyphen* for word joining.
 * The only allowed character for ranges in typography is *en dash*.
-* ČSN standard allows use of *minus* instead of *dash*.
+* The ČSN standard allows use of *minus* instead of *dash*.
 It became common practice already in 80s.
 * Manual word splitting with *hyphen* is not and will not be needed (all SW makes it automatically nowadays).

 #### Motivation and reasoning for decisions made in ULKL